xanabas/pythonBeginnerSeries/README.md

 # pythonBeginnerSeries
-This is pythong beginner repository
+This is python beginner repository